IoTPlay/homedig2/README.md

 3. **Rules Engine** not completed yet.

 4. **Registry yaml** - in HomeKit - the `service` must be an array of required services, not just one service.

+5. Make it **Multi Client** so that the same framework can be hosted centrally for different clients?